Rome, Floyd County to get $30M from stimulus funds

 In this case even municipalities with under 50,000 in population -- for instance, Cave Spring -- have been awarded funding.

-In addition, this iteration of the stimulus gives more flexibility to recipients, including the replacement of lost revenue stemming from the pandemic, according to an analysis by the National Association of Counties.
+In addition, this iteration of the stimulus gives recipients more flexibility, including the replacement of lost revenue stemming from the pandemic, according to an analysis by the National Association of Counties.

 If correct, that flexibility could give recipients more choices as to how they allocate those funds.

-"(The Georgia Municipal Association) is working closely with the National League of Cities, the White House Office of Intergovernmental Affairs, and the U.S. Treasury Department as work continues toward development of detailed guidance as to how cities may use funds and the mechanism that will be used for cities to draw down funds," a GMA report stated.
+The Georgia Municipal Association "is working closely with the National League of Cities, the White House Office of Intergovernmental Affairs, and the U.S. Treasury Department as work continues toward development of detailed guidance as to how cities may use funds and the mechanism that will be used for cities to draw down funds," a GMA report states.

-President Joe Biden signed the measure into law last week and which includes comprehensive relief totaling $1.9 trillion, with a $65.1 billion for cities throughout the U.S.
+President Joe Biden signed the measure into law last week.
+It contains comprehensive relief totaling $1.9 trillion, with $65.1 billion in aid for local governments throughout the U.S.

-"Last year, smaller cities like Augusta and Savannah and Rome, they had to beg the governor for help," Sen. Jon Ossoff said during a press conference on Sunday.
+"Last year, smaller cities like Augusta and Savannah and Rome, they had to beg the governor for help," Sen. Jon Ossoff said during a weekend press conference.
 "Now we are sending the help directly to the smaller cities and the counties and the towns in rural Georgia."

 Floyd County: $19,104,081